Skip to main

 What happens if a student doesn’t get accepted into Tier 1?

-If a student is not accepted for Tier 1, they will still have access to applicable accommodations and be able to participate and benefit from SASS services.
+• The limited capacity of the program means that not every eligible student can be admitted.
+In this case, the student will still have access to applicable accommodations and be able to participate and benefit from SASS services.
 They will also have opportunities to register for Step Ahead, Skills Sets, and SASS Worldwide.
 They can also re-apply for other Elevate Tiers.

 Can I join Elevate mid-semester?